 Building it is fairly easy, though it has some package requirements you’ll need to meet.
 On Raspbian Wheezy, do something like:

 sudo apt-get install libcups2-dev libcupsimage2-dev git build-essential

-Then you can download the code:
+Now you can download the driver code:

 git clone https://github.com/klirichek/zj-58.git

 cd zj-58/ make

 and installing takes all of:

 You’ll still have to set up the printer to accept jobs, but now you have the driver installed.

 This bit is much more graphical.
 Open up the printer settings window:

 The POS5890U shows up as “Unknown” on my USB port, as Linux doesn’t know the name of this device from its USB ID.
 Your printer might have an known ID, or show up as a serial port.
 Select the right one, and click Forward: